sarahkvburnett/scannqr/README.md

 Customisable javascript video scanner with the ability to scan QR codes

 ## 🚀 Features
-- Fully customisable using options
+- Fully customisable using the options object when creating scanner and CSS variables
 - Ability to scan and output QR codes with QRScanner
 - Dark/Light theme available